FuchuanQu/GiantHunter/README.md

       --out OUTPUT_CSV
                             The output csv file (prediction)
       --reject THRESHOLD
-                            Threshold to reject prophage.
-The higher the value, the more prophage will be rejected (default 0.3)
+                            Threshold to reject contigs with a small fraction of proteins aligned. (default 0.3) --midfolder DIR
-      --midfolder DIR
                             Folder to store the intermediate files (default gianthunter/) --query_cover QC